mrigank-ds/Community-Fibre-Help-Site-AS/README.md

 </div>
 <br>

-The React Site Search Starter is an example repo of an Answers experience built with React and [Answers Headless](https://github.com/yext/answers-headless) using [Answers Headless React](https://github.com/yext/answers-headless-react) bindings.
+The Community fibre Search is Answers experience built with React and [Answers Headless](https://github.com/yext/answers-headless) using [Answers Headless React](https://github.com/yext/answers-headless-react) bindings.
 It is intended to be forked and modified to create a custom Answers experience.